Looking to Transform your Workspace?

 Plan acoustics and licensing early.
 Use robust, easy clean surfaces and under counter refrigeration.
 Provide concealed storage for glassware and simple waste routes so resets are fast.

-Integrate with tea point design so daytime service stays seamless.
+Integrate with tea point design so daytime service stays smooth.
 A modular back bar lets spaces switch from coffee to cocktails with minimal changeover.

 Add a light operating plan.
 Name who opens, who closes, and where stock lives.
 Clear roles keep the area tidy and safe.